Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Identification

 To give an example, in the application in the paper, we study the effect of job displacement on earnings.
 There, we are concerned that the return to ``skill'', which is unobserved, could vary over time.
 In this case, there are several possibilities for which variables to impose that their effect on untreated potential outcomes does not change over time.
-First, covariates such as race, sex, and education often ``drop out'' in applications on job displacement because they do not change over time; these are reasonable candidates though one might also suspect that the path of earnings in the absence of job displacement does depend on these covariates.
-Another possibility is to use a proxy for unobserved skill.
+First, covariates such as race, sex, and education often ``drop out'' in applications on job displacement because they do not change over time.
+This suggests that any of these are potential candidates here.\footnote{It's worth pointing out that just because a covariate does not vary over time does not automatically imply that the path of untreated potential outcomes does not depend on it.
+In \Cref{sec:time-invariant-effects-test}, when there are extra available pre-treatment periods, we develop a test for covariates having time invariant effects in pre-treatment periods.
+This test can be used as a check on the validity of the restriction that a particular covariate does not affect the path of untreated potential outcomes (given that $\lambda$ is included in the model).} Another possibility is to use a proxy for unobserved skill.
 In our application, we observe each individual's score on the Armed Forces Qualification Test (AFQT).
 This variable can be seen as a proxy for unobserved skill, and it seems plausible that earnings in the absence of job displacement do not depend at all (notice that this is a stronger condition than our approach actually requires) on AFQT score once ``skill'' is in the model.

-If there are more than three time periods, there are potentially more available moment conditions coming from the treated group in pre-treatment periods.
-That is, for time periods $t=3,\ldots,t^*-1$, \Cref{eqn:momcond1b} provides an extra $K$ moment conditions.
-Also, having more than one covariate whose effect does not change over time also leads to additional over-identifying conditions.
-Note that the reason that we require at least three time periods is to carry out our differencing strategy to write down equations that contain the parameters of interest but have removed the $\xi$ and $\lambda$.

 We state a general identification result for the $ATT_t$ next.
 Define